Harmonym/security-lab-time-for-agents/docs/docs/index.md

-# Build your code-first agent with Azure AI Foundry
+# Agentic Safety for AI builders

-## A 75-minute interactive workshop
+## A 120-minute learning session and interactive workshop

-Imagine you are a sales manager at Contoso, a multinational retail company that sells outdoor equipment.
+Imagine you are an AI builder.
 You need to analyze sales data to find trends, understand customer preferences, and make informed business decisions.
 To help you, Contoso has developed a conversational agent that can answer questions about your sales data.

 ![Contoso Sales Analysis Agent](media/persona.png)